 University bank letters

 Most banks will ask for a University letter confirming your enrolment on a course and your UK address.
-These letters can be produced by Admissions Offices and Faculty Registry Offices – simply fill in the Official Letter Request Form and make sure you request a Bank Letter.
+These letters can be produced by the Registry Offices – you need to complete the Official Letter Request Form and make sure you request a Bank Letter.

-Bank letters may take a few days to prepare – check with the Admissions Office or Faculty Registry Office when the letter will be available for collection.
+Bank letters may take a few days to prepare – check with your Registry Office when the letter will be available for you.